-In terms of business opportunities, Japan is probably the most underrated country in the world.
-Since the 1990s, many Western companies saw China as the country to be and invest in.
-But many made the experience that it is easier in Japan than in China to make good money because the Japanese have the highest purchasing power in Asia.
+In terms of business opportunities, Japan is probably one of the most underrated country in the world.
+Since the 1990’s, many Western companies have rather focused on China, making it their priority in Asia in terms of sales and investments.
+However, many have made the experience that it is in fact much easier to make good money in Japan given that the country still retains the highest purchasing power of all Asian countries.

-With the aging society and the shrinking population, many Japanese companies now look for chances to grow outside of their home market.
-For this, they need foreign partners.
-At the same time, the Japan market offers many niches for foreign makers whether it is industry or retail.
-Start with finding distributor and go from there to establish your own local office or company.
+With the prospects of an aging society and a shrinking population, many Japanese companies are currently seeking for opportunities to grow outside of their home market.
+For that purpose, they need foreign partners.
+Simultaneously, the Japanese market also offers many niches for foreign businesses, whether it is industry or retail.
+Start with finding distributor and go from there to establish your own local office or company!

 Above all, automotive parts, retail, information technology and telecoms, medical technology, life sciences and environment technology see the strongest future prospects in Japan.
 The government has created an attractive framework which offers favorable conditions for foreign firms.
 In depth-surveys are available on the website of the Japan External Trade Organization (JETRO).

-Japan’s population is ageing rapidly.
-The demographic transformation and the great need for modernization throughout the health sector will create a strongly growing demand for medical equipment, care and health services.
-Japan is already the largest market for medical technology after the United States.
+Japan’s population is also ageing rapidly.
+The demographic transformation and the great need for modernization throughout the health sector will create an increased demand for medical equipment, care and health services.
+Japan is already the largest market for medical technology after the United States of America.

 Mergers and Acquisitions

-The two most important aspects of business success in Japan are to deliver high quality and a good after sales service.
-Japanese customers are very choosy but once you have convinced them they show a strong loyalty.
-This is true for individual retail customers as well as companies buying goods and services from you.
-If you can deliver what they want, they also accept high prices.
-That gives you higher margins in Japan than in many other Asian countries.
+The two most important aspects of business success in Japan are to deliver high quality and to provide good after sales service.
+Japanese customers are known to be very choosy, but once you have convinced them they remain strongly loyal.
+That is true for individual retail customers as well as for companies.
+If you can deliver precisely what they want, they may also be inclined to pay high prices.
+Margins in Japan are therefore often higher than in many other Asian countries.